Updated on

 How Interpol Works with National Authorities

 Interpol’s effectiveness in capturing international fugitives relies heavily on its collaboration with national law enforcement agencies.
-Together, they tackle international crimes like drug trafficking, human trafficking, cybercrime, terrorism, organized crime, and money laundering.
-Communication between Interpol and national authorities is channeled through INTERPOL National Central Bureaus (NCBs) and the I-24/7 secure global police network, aiding in combating these crimes.
+Together, they tackle international crimes like the trafficking of psychotropic substances and narcotic drugs, human trafficking, cybercrime, terrorism, organized crime, and money laundering.

+Communication between Interpol and national authorities is channeled through INTERPOL National Central Bureau (NCB) and the I-24/7 secure global police network, aiding in combating these crimes.
 When national authorities need Interpol’s help, they contact their local NCB, which liaises with Interpol to share relevant fugitive information and coordinate international apprehension efforts.

 The Process of Extradition